elbruno/ws-add-ai-to-net-apps/README.md

 [![Twitter: elbruno](https://img.shields.io/twitter/follow/elbruno.svg?style=social)](https://twitter.com/elbruno)
 ![GitHub: elbruno](https://img.shields.io/github/followers/elbruno?style=social)

 Welcome to the Adding AI to Your Existing .NET Apps Workshop.
-This repository contains a set of .NET projects to demostrate how to add AI to a common .NET scenario: Winform as front end app, and an WebAPI as backend..
+This repository contains a set of .NET projects to demostrate how to add AI to a common .NET scenario: Winform as front end app, and an WebAPI as backend.

 ## Prerequisites

 Before running the sample, ensure you have the following installed:
-- **.NET 8**: Make sure you have the latest version of .NET installed on your machine.
+- **[.NET 8](https://dotnet.microsoft.com/en-us/download)**: Make sure you have the latest version of .NET installed on your machine.

-- **Visual Studio or Visual Studio Code**: You will need an IDE or code editor capable of running .NET projects.
+- **[Visual Studio or Visual Studio Code](https://visualstudio.microsoft.com/downloads/)**: You will need an IDE or code editor capable of running .NET projects.
 Visual Studio or Visual Studio Code are recommended.

 - **[Azure OpenAI Services](https://learn.microsoft.com/azure/ai-services/openai/overview)**: To GPT-4o as the model to support the chat, you need to have access to Azure OpenAI Services and create and deploy a GPT-4o model. .